As several schools have departed the Pac-12, Washington State had to find a clear path forward.

 Could A WSU-Big Ten Move Happen?

-The Big Ten does not seem to be a likely landing spot for Washington State.
+Speculation followed after several teams left the Pac-12, but the Big Ten does not seem to be a likely landing spot for Washington State.

-Though there have been some reports about WSU looking at going to a Power Five league, the Big Ten has not been one of them.
+Though there have been some reports about WSU looking at going to a Power Four league, the Big Ten has not been one of them.
 The Big Ten seems content at the moment or would look elsewhere for expansion.

 USC, UCLA, Oregon, and Washington are the previous Pac-12 schools which are in the Big Ten.
 Washington State would likely want to join UW in whatever league it is in, but the Big Ten doesn’t seem like it will extend an invite any time soon.